U.S. Route 17 in South Carolina: Highway names

-Several sections of the highway have name designations.
-A section in the Crosstown from Cannon Street and Spring Street to the eastern terminus of I-26 is named the Septima P. Clark Parkway, after a U.S. civil rights activist.
-A 3.6 mi section in West Ashley running from South Carolina Highway 7 (SC 7) to South Carolina Highway 171 (SC 171) is named the Charleston Nine Memorial Highway, in honor of nine Charleston firefighters killed in the line of duty in the Charleston Sofa Super Store fire on June 18, 2007.
-A section in Beaufort and Colleton counties is named the W. Brantley Harvey Highway.
-A section from 8th Avenue North to Starwatch Drive in Horry County is named the George Rayford Vereen Highway.
-A section from Old Jacksonboro Road to South Carolina Highway 7 (SC 7) is named the Curtis B. Inabinett, Sr. Highway.
+US 17 has several named segments in South Carolina.
+A section on the Crosstown from Cannon Street and Spring Street to the eastern terminus of I-26 is named the Septima P. Clark Parkway, after U.S. civil rights activist Septima Poinsette Clark.
+A 3.6 mi section in West Ashley, running from South Carolina Highway 7 (SC 7) to South Carolina Highway 171 (SC 171), is named the Charleston Nine Memorial Highway, in honor of the nine Charleston firefighters killed in the line of duty in the Charleston Sofa Super Store fire on June 18, 2007.
+A section in Beaufort and Colleton counties is named the W. Brantley Harvey Highway, after former state legislator and lieutenant governor W. Brantley Harvey Jr. A section from 8th Avenue North to Starwatch Drive in Horry County is named the George Rayford Vereen Highway, after George Rayford Vereen, a former chairman of the Horry County Transportation Committee.
+A section from Old Jacksonboro Road to SC 7 is named the Curtis B. Inabinett, Sr. Highway, after Curtis B. Inabinett, Sr., a former member of the South Carolina House of Representatives.